Face Like Thunder: Reception

 "Face Like Thunder" was well received by critics, with several making comparisons between Bain's vocals and those of Imogen Heap.
 Consequence of Sound praised the song's use of cheerful pop sounds to mask emotionally heavy lyrics, and made positive comparisons to Future and Of Montreal.
-In its review of the Swim Against the Tide EP, Read Dork called the single "arguably the perfect soundtrack to any late-summer drive, with the sort of hook that would bring Smash Hits back to life in a heartbeat".
+In its review of the Swim Against the Tide EP, Dork called the single "arguably the perfect soundtrack to any late-summer drive, with the sort of hook that would bring Smash Hits back to life in a heartbeat".